 Bearded dragons love to eat fruit!
 Juicy, sweet pieces of fruit can give bearded dragons the energy they need to explore their surroundings and enjoy a high quality of life overall.
 But fruit is not the only thing that they should eat.
-In fact, the main diet of a bearded dragon should be protein-rich options.
+In fact, the main diet of a young bearded dragon should be protein-rich options.
 Mealworms, crickets, and other types of small, mealy animals are all the rage for bearded dragons.

 Are Pears Really Healthy for Bearded Dragons?

 Pears are a healthy treat for bearded dragons, but dragons are not herbivores and they require animal protein to stay healthy.
 However, the animal protein requirements of adult bearded dragons are quite low.
 Nonetheless, it’s important to look at the nutritional value of pears before offering them to your pet.